state of war

 双语例句

-- The country entered into a state of war.
+- He pronounced the country to be in a state of war.

-在第二届大陆会议通过《独立宣言》以前,英国和美洲殖民地之间就已经战事连连。 - A virtual state of war exists between the two countries.
+在第二届大陆会议通过《独立宣言》以前,英国和美洲殖民地之间就已经战事连连。 - There was a state of war between the rivals.